Ldavis36706/Building-a-Customer-Onboarding-App/README.md

 - <b> Amazon SNS: </b> Amazon Simple Notification Service (Amazon SNS) is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).
 Publishers communicate asynchronously with subscribers by sending messages to a topic, which is a logical access point and communication channel.
 Clients can subscribe to the Amazon SNS topic and receive published messages using a supported endpoint type, such as Amazon Data Firehose, Amazon SQS, AWS Lambda, HTTP, email, mobile push notifications, and mobile text messages (SMS).
 - <b> DynamoDB: </b> Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don’t have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.
 DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data.
 - <b>AWS Lambda: </b> AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 Lambda runs your code on a high availability compute infrastructure and performs the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, and logging.
 With Lambda, all you need to do is supply your code in one of the language runtimes that Lambda supports.
+- <b>AWS SAM: </b> AWS SAM consists of two parts, AWS SAM templates and the AWS SAM CLI.
+AWS SAM templates provide a shorthand syntax, optimized for defining infrastructure as code (IaC) for serverless applications.
+An extension of AWS CloudFormation, you deploy AWS SAM templates directly to CloudFormation, benefiting from its extensive IaC support on AWS.
+The AWS SAM CLI is a developer tool that puts AWS SAM features at your fingertips.
+Use it to quickly create, develop, and deploy serverless applications.

 <h2>Environments Used </h2>